 iv) significantly increasing efficiency, especially

-- closing the gap between funding and service costs (such as ‘reorganising’ pathology services or back office functions; eliminating unnecessary testing, and rethinking thresholds for referrals or treatment).
+- closing the gap between funding and service costs (such as ‘reorganising’ or centralising pathology services or back office functions; eliminating unnecessary testing, and rethinking thresholds (such as the level of pain a patient experiences) before providing referrals or treatment.

 (For more information, including views on whether these changes are feasible within the time scale or will bring about projected savings, see http://www.nuffieldtrust.org.uk/sites/files/nuffield/publication/nt_initial-learning-stp-process_web.pdf).

-Findings from a 2016 study of 99 Clinical Commissioning Groups (just less than half those across England) show widespread concerns about the impact of STPs, with fears that among the cutbacks planned over the next 18 months,
+Findings from a 2016 study of 99 Clinical Commissioning Groups (just less than half those across England) show widespread concerns about the impact of STPs.
+Of the cutbacks planned over the next 18 months,

 - one in three CCGs expect to close or downgrade Accident and Emergency departments, (According to the National Health Action Party, in 2013 there were 140 full A&E hospitals in England but STPs will mean that soon there will only be between 40 and 70 left (http://nhap.org/the-biggest-attack-on-the-nhs/),